seynur/blog/_posts/2025-11-26-restore-archive-splunk-data-local-s3-or-s3-compitible-custom-endpoints-made-easy.md

 Just like with local restoration, there’s no need to restart Splunk: your data will be searchable right away (***Figure 2***).

 | ![screenshot](/assets/img/blog/2025-11-26-splunk-restore-archive-from-s3-splunk-image.webp) |
 |:--:|
 | *Figure 2* S3 - thawed data result on the Splunk. |

-### 🕰️ 2.3.
-Discovering Min/Max Event Timestamps Only
+### 2.3. 🕰️ Discovering Min/Max Event Timestamps Only

-Sometimes, you don’t need to restore all frozen data,  you just want to know what time ranges are available in the archive.
+Sometimes, you don’t need to restore all frozen data; you just want to know what time ranges are available in the archive.

 Whether you’re auditing logs, checking data coverage, or planning selective restores, the script allows you to query only the min/max timestamps from your archive without restoring anything.